torvalds/linux/Documentation/admin-guide/hw-vuln/mds.rst

   It's unclear whether attacks through Web-Browsers are possible at all.
-The exploitation through Java-Script is considered very unlikely, but other widely used web technologies like Webassembly could possibly be abused.
+The exploitation through Java-Script is considered very unlikely, but other widely used web techanallogies like Webassembly could possibly be abused.